Netflix/hollow/docs/validation.md

 4. A minimum record count validator, `MinimumRecordCountValidator`.
 This validator can be configured to guard against large deletions, by setting a threshold for allowable minimum number of records in a data type.
+5. A null primary key field validator, `NullPrimaryKeyFieldValidator`.
+This validator can be configured to check if any fields of an object that are part of the primary key are null.
+This is useful to enforce the non-nullability of primary key fields.

 ## Using the generated object API